mne-tools/mne-icalabel/README.md

 [![PyPI Download count](https://pepy.tech/badge/mne-icalabel)](https://pepy.tech/project/mne-icalabel)
 [![Latest PyPI release](https://img.shields.io/pypi/v/mne-icalabel.svg)](https://pypi.org/project/mne-icalabel/)

-This repository is a conversion of the popular ICLabel classifier for python.
+This repository is a conversion of the popular ICLabel classifier for Python.
+In addition, we provide improvements in the form of other models.

 ## Ports Completed